DSI++: Updating Transformer Memory with New Documents: Experimentation

 \subsection{Methods}

-We compare our proposed generative memory-based approach with the following methods: \begin{itemize}[itemsep=1pt, topsep=1pt, wide=1pt] \item \textbf{continual indexing, cl($\mathbf{D_n}$).} The DSI model is sequentially fine-tuned with the indexing objective on the incoming corpus of documents $D_n$. \item \textbf{continual indexing with all seen documents, cl($\mathbf{U_n}$).} The DSI model is continuously fine-tuned with the indexing objective on the updated corpus $U_n$ ($=\bigcup_{i=0}^{n}D_i$).
-Also, we sample documents from old ($\bigcup_{i=0}^{n-1}D_i$) and new ($D_n$) corpora in equal proportion. \item \textbf{continual experience replay using generative memory, genmem($\mathbf{D_n}$).} In this method, the proposed generative memory model is used to sample pseudo-queries corresponding to the corpus $D_n$.
-Next, these pseudo-queries are used for (sparse) experience replay of the retrieval task samples. \item \textbf{continual experience replay using episodic memory, epsmem($\mathbf{D_n}$).} In this method, ground-truth queries corresponding to the $D_n^{th}$ corpus are used for experience replay of the retrieval task. \item \textbf{train from scratch, (no cl).} In this method, the DSI model is trained from scratch every time a new corpus, $D_n$, is added.
-This method corresponds to non-continual learning setup and is computationally expensive. \end{itemize}
+We compare our proposed generative memory-based approach with the following methods: \begin{description}[itemsep=1pt, topsep=1pt, wide=1pt, style=unboxed] \item[Continual indexing, cl($\mathbf{D_n}$).]
+The DSI model is sequentially fine-tuned with the indexing objective on the incoming corpus of documents $D_n$. \item[Continual indexing with all seen documents, cl($\mathbf{U_n}$).]
+The DSI model is continuously fine-tuned with the indexing objective on the updated corpora $U_n$ ($\bigcup_{i=0}^{n}D_i$) with the same replay frequency for the old ($\bigcup_{i=0}^{n-1}D_i$) and new ($D_n$) corpora in the tasks mixture. \item[Continual experience replay using generative memory, genmem($\mathbf{D_n}$).]
+In this method, the proposed generative memory model is used to sample pseudo-queries corresponding to the corpus $D_n$.
+Next, these pseudo-queries are used for (sparse) experience replay of the retrieval task samples. \item[Continual experience replay using episodic memory, epsmem($\mathbf{D_n}$).]
+In this method, ground-truth queries corresponding to the $D_n^{th}$ corpus are used for experience replay of the retrieval task. \item[cl($U_n$, docid parameters only).]
+In this method, we only update the parameters corresponding to atomic docid tokens using the updated $U_n$ corpus.
+This method in spirit is a dual-encoder-baseline. \item[Train from scratch, (no cl).]
+The DSI model is trained from scratch every time a new corpus is added.
+This method corresponds to a non-continual learning setup and is computationally expensive. \end{description}